mer-study-go/restful-web-services/multiple-routers/README.md

-# ServerMux, a basic router in Go
+# ServeMux, a basic router in Go

 Multiple routers example.